MarkoM91/boolzapp/README.md

 # boolzapp

-boolzapp is a Clone of Whatsapp
+boolzapp is a Whatsapp Web Front-End Clone.

 ## Technology Used